kolemor/CPSC449-Project_2/README.md

 `source myenv/bin/activate`

-`pip install -r requirements.txt`
+`sh ./bin/install.sh`

+- NOTE: running the install command will install ALL dependencies and requirements, including aws and DynamoDB, it should also properly configure aws as well

 ## then in the main directory run this command to run the services

-`foreman start -m enrollment=3,primary=1,secondary=1,tertiary=1,krakend=1`
+`sh run.sh`

 - as a note, when running foreman for the first time, the folder structure for litefs will be created in var.

-- once running, then you can create the users.db using populate_users.py.
+- once running, then you can create the users.db.
 It should be created in primary and propagated to secondary and tertiary.
 If not you may need to restart for it to work properly.

-## finally go to the following link to test the api
+## Links to test the api

 - Enrollment service